Maintaining Federal Eligibility

 • Dropped courses (D): Courses in which the student dropped during the applicable Add/Drop period will not be included in the SAP calculation.

-• Winter session courses: Unlike summer, which is considered a distinct academic term for SAP, courses taken during the winter term are counted in the SAP calculation at the end of the spring semester, as winter session is combined with the spring for federal financial aid purposes.
+• Winter session courses: Unlike summer, which is considered a distinct academic term for SAP, courses taken during the winter term are counted in the SAP calculation at the end of the spring semester, as the winter session is combined with the spring for federal financial aid purposes.
 Grades will be evaluated as described in this section.

 Federal SAP Statuses